zyzzois/Weather/README.md

 # Weather

-A simple application that shows the weather anywhere in the world and at the current location.
+Simple app that shows the weather anywhere in the world and at the current location.

 ### Technology stack
 * Kotlin